dshaw15/booksbykenna/tropes/choose-your-romance.md

 ## What is Choose Your Own Romance?
 Choose your own romance puts the power in the reader’s hands — you decide where the story goes and how it ends.

-When Shae’s rockstar first love joins her husband’s band on tour, old sparks fly.
-Will she stay loyal to her marriage, rekindle her first love, or explore something new with a friend who’s always been there?
+_When Shae’s rockstar first love joins her husband’s band on tour, old sparks fly.
+Will she stay loyal to her marriage, rekindle her first love, or explore something new with a friend who’s always been there?_

+or

+_When Susannah discovers her politician husband's affair while watching the breakfast news at her gym, she is devastated and flees.
+One man finds her.
+Is their forbidden love rebound or real.
+When her remorseful husband begs for a second chance, can she believe him?
+Trust him?
+Love him again?
+Or is it time to turn to an old friend who has always loved her?_

 You decide.
-Each path offers a complete love story—and you can switch directions anytime.
+Each path offers a **complete love story** and you can switch directions anytime.

 Each option can be read as its own romance.
 But you can change options during the book, or go back and make different choices.
 It's up to you, the reader.
 You pick her path to the love she deserves.